Meeting Time: December 04, 2019 at 5:00pm PST

 • Bart

-Fredy Liu over 4 years ago
+Fredy Liu about 5 years ago

 I second Scott E & Marcus J. West Oakland (WO) can no longer be ignored.
 If you update the consensus you will notice an entirely new population of tax paying constituents.
 One townhome community alone has over 200 units & 300+ new thriving family members to the neighborhood within the last 3yrs.
 Few hundred more when Ellis at Central Station comes online.
 These two alone constitutes over 500 new family oriented constituents & +$5m in net new residential property tax to the city directly from WO.